-Follow me (Lesson 5)
+Follow me (Lesson 6)

-Follow me lessons take the children back to the real world with photographs of situations that relate to specific values.
+Follow me lessons take children back to the real world, with photographs of situations that relate to specific values.
 They have recorded audio dialogues and a values chant.
 In this lesson the children:

-- are introduced to a new value through a photograph of children demonstrating good behaviour - learn new "real language" that can be used in a variety of situations - see the recorded text in speech bubbles to build their awareness of text (optional) - listen to children modelling good behaviour - act out good behaviour following the example - learn a new "values" chant with actions, which can then be used in the class to encourage good behaviour
+- are introduced to a new value through a short picture "story" - learn new "real language" that can be used in a variety of situations - see the recorded text in speech bubbles for early literacy awareness - listen to children modeling good behavior - act out good behavior following the example - explore the reasons why it is important to behave appropriately - learn a new "values" chant with actions, which can then be used in the class to encourage good behavior

-There is a corresponding Activity Book page to reinforce the value.
+There is a corresponding Activity Book page to reinforce the new value.